 - Result – The presentation was successful, and the client was impressed with the team’s work.
 In the end, our company ended up signing the client.
 The team has thanked me for my time and dedication and let me know they couldn’t have managed to finish everything on time without me.
 I’m happy to know that our joint effort led to great success for the whole company.

-What are the most common behavioral interview questions?
+What are the top 10 behavioral interview questions?

 A behavioral interview question will demand specific examples of what you have done about a problem in the past.